kate-orlova/advanced-image-in-sitecore/README.md

 # Advanced Image in Sitecore
 The Advanced Image in Sitecore module helps to control the cropping of images with a focal point.
+One can choose an important aspect of an image that will serve as a central area around which the crop will happen.

 ## Sitecore Package
-There is a Sitecore package file `Sitecore package for AdvancedImage module.zip` in `..\Sitecore packages folder`, it is composed of the following sources:
+There is a Sitecore package file `Sitecore package for AdvancedImage module.zip` in `..\Sitecore packages folde r`, it is composed of the following sources:
 1. Advanced Field Types
 1. Data Templates
 1. Module Thumbnails